w3c/aria-at-automation-results-viewer/README.md

 2. Serve the site locally with `npm run serve`.

 # Deploying to GitHub Pages
-Currently, changes to any branch will cause a deploy to GitHub pages automatically.
+Changes to the `main` branch will cause a deploy to GitHub Pages automatically.